StanislavDitsan/The-Beluga/README.md

 - Access the website from any piece of technology  such as smartphone, tablet, laptop or computer and be able to view all of the original content without any loss.

-- Navigate the website across all pages
+- Navigate the website across all pages.

-- Experience high-quality content including video & gallery
+- Experience high-quality content including video & gallery.

-- Experience simple but modern design
+- Experience simple but modern design.

-- Be able to view and  instantly share drink & food menus with your friends or colleagues before the upcoming booking
+- Be able to view and  instantly share drink & food menus with your friends or colleagues before the upcoming booking.

-- To see a brief description about what the venue is providing
+- To see a brief description about what the venue is providing.

-- Easily be able to view information about upcoming events
+- Easily be able to view information about upcoming events.

-- Ability to get in contact or to make a booking or to send inquiry
+- Ability to get in contact or to make a booking or to send inquiry.

-- Ability to quickly view working hours and the location
+- Ability to quickly view working hours and the location.

 ## Main objectives

-- Expose the business to more customers
+- Expose the business to more customers.

-- Increase bookings by providing clear booking information
+- Increase bookings by providing clear booking information.

-- Advertise your upcoming events to boost sales(cocktail masterclasses, music performances etc )
+- Advertise your upcoming events to boost sales(cocktail masterclasses, music performances etc)

-- Ensure flawless SEO, to boost Google search results
+- Ensure flawless SEO, to boost Google search results.

 ## Features